ArduPilot/ardupilot_wiki/dev/source/docs/using-linux-trace-toolkit-ng-lttng-to-trace-ardupilot-in-realtime.rst

 Monitoring APM with LTTng
 =========================

-In order to monitor APM with *LTTng*, the first thing to do is to install LTTng on your board.
+In order to monitor ArduPilot with *LTTng*, the first thing to do is to install LTTng on your board.
 The *LTTng* documentation explains how to install it on your Linux distribution `here <https://lttng.org/docs/#doc-installing-lttng>`__.
 If there is no official package for your Linux distribution, you can also